Employee Privacy Rights: Everything You Need to Know

 - Regulates the duration of workdays and how many breaks an employer must provide.

 - Governs overtime requirements and applicable salary as laid out by federal law.

 - Requires employers to let employees have up to 12 weeks of leave of for approved medical reasons.

 - Says that to meet the requirements for the leave, the worker must have worked for the employer for 12 months and for 1,250 hours in those 12 months prior to the leave.

 - Bars employers from replacing qualified workers during their leave.

 Concerning job references, the law does not protect a private company’s employee information from being disclosed to a prospective employer.
-That said, it is not a good idea to give out employee information, including a worker’s full name, date of birth, social security number, pay level, or work schedule.
-It is also recommended that one document and research those who request information and why they do so, and that an HR employee should handle the inquiry.
+That said, it is not a good idea to give out employee information, including a worker’s full name, date of birth, Social Security number, pay level, or work schedule.
+It is also recommended that one document and researches those who request information and why they do so, and that an HR employee should handle the inquiry.
 Getting written authorization from the employee before releasing any information is also advised.

 Monitoring of Social Media